Watercolor: laptop terminal glowing with a golden line of AI response, notebook with token beads, tea cup, and sticky note with checkmark on desk

 Role-Playing in Practice: Make AI Your Devil's Advocate

-Yesterday we talked about follow-up questions — three questions to dig out the hidden assumptions behind an AI answer.
+Yesterday’s discussion covered follow-up questions: three questions to dig out the hidden assumptions behind an AI answer.
 The catch is, you need to know what to ask.
 Some blind spots you simply can’t see from your own perspective.
 That’s when you give AI a different identity.
 The Devil’s Advocate Please act as a strict reviewer.
 Go through this plan point by point and identify every risk and weakness.
 Don’t hold back — the sharper, the better. ...

 2026-05-25 · 2 min · Alex Wang